 With only four percent of the County left for new development, accommodating future growth through redevelopment of existing built areas presents excellent opportunities for improving and funding wastewater infrastructure, without extending water and sewer service or expanding the water and sewer service envelope.
 This approach also provides opportunities to grow even smarter and greener, in accordance with the State's Planning Visions Act of 2009.
-Recent master plan revisions have focused on redevelopment, and M-NCPPC is coordinating with DEP and WSSC to ensure that the plans' proposed zoning and densities can be accommodated by sewer infrastructure.
+Recent master plans have focused on redevelopment, and M-NCPPC is coordinating with DEP and WSSC to ensure that the plans' proposed zoning and densities can be accommodated by sewer infrastructure.
 Close coordination among the various agencies will continue to be a critical component of future planning, especially beyond 2030, to continue to ensure wastewater adequacy.

-The County will continue to evaluate and pursue policies and programs to ensure wastewater infrastructure is maintained and nutrient inputs from septic systems and wastewater infrastructure are reduced, particularly:
+The County will continue to evaluate and pursue policies and programs to ensure wastewater infrastructure is replaced when needed and maintained, and pollution inputs from septic systems and wastewater infrastructure are reduced, particularly:

-- protecting the Agricultural Reserve to limit sprawl and the expansion of wastewater infrastructure and sewage loads to WWTPs. - coordinating sewer planning with the County's land use plan and Growth Policy - educating the public on wastewater and sewage system issues - reducing nutrient loadings from wastewater treatment plants - reducing water pollution from wastewater infrastructure - reducing nitrogen from septic systems - addressing sand mounds and other technologies in the Agricultural Reserve.
+- protecting the Agricultural Reserve to limit sprawl and the expansion of wastewater infrastructure and sewage loads to WWTPs - coordinating sewer planning with the County land use plans and Growth Policy - educating the public on wastewater and sewage system issues - reducing nutrient loadings from wastewater treatment plants - reducing water pollution from wastewater infrastructure - reducing nitrogen from septic systems - addressing sand mounds and other septic system technologies in the Agricultural Reserve.